 4-H Smart Money Contests for youth pay off

-“This opportunity has been beneficial to me in many ways, including learning from research and working on my writing and interview skills,” said Harper-Jane, a past Smart Money Cash Composition Contest participant who currently serves as a 4-H Money Smart Youth Ambassador, a leadership program for young people interested in sharing their financial knowledge with their peers.
+“This opportunity has been beneficial to me in many ways, including learning from research and working on my writing skills,” said Harper-Jane, a past Smart Money Cash Composition Contest winner who also served as a 4-H Money Smart Youth Ambassador, a leadership program for young people interested in sharing their financial knowledge with their peers.
 “I have enjoyed and acquired knowledge from every step in this wonderful experience.
 I am grateful to partake in the varied opportunities offered by 4-H.”

 If you are looking for an activity for your club, troop or classroom that integrates writing with financial literacy, consider the Cash Composition Contest.
 Any Michigan youth between the ages of 9 and 12 (as of Jan.
 1, 2023) can participate by writing a 300-word (or less) essay on the topic of needs and wants.
 Five finalists will each receive a $100 gift card through the generous sponsorship of Extra Credit Union.

 Any Michigan youth between the ages of 13 and 19 (as of Jan.
 1, 2023) can participate in the Show Your Money Smarts Contest, generously sponsored by Michigan Credit Union Foundation.
 In this annual contest, teens will compete in a 30-question online quiz challenge about credit.
 Ten high scoring youth will be awarded a $25 gift card.
 Teachers, librarians and other youth development professionals also can win a $25 gift card if a non-related youth they refer to in the contest wins.
 Youth are encouraged to explore the many educational opportunities provided by MSU Extension around credit to better prepare for the contest.